Omicron Andromedae: System

 The components A and B were first resolved in 1949, when they were reported to be separated by less than 0.1".
 In 1975 they were separated by 0.375" and by 2014 by only 0.21".
 An orbit has been derived with a period of 118 years.
 The companion is 2.3 magnitudes fainter than the primary star.

 In 1975, a companion was discovered by speckle interferometry only 0.05" from component A. Components Aa and Ab orbit every 5.6 years, although the existence of this companion is now doubted.

 A spectroscopic binary in the system was suspected and in 1988 it was confirmed.
 Although a clear 33.01 day period was seen, it was unclear which component was the pair seen in the spectrum.
 Eventually, it was settled that component B was a close spectroscopic binary.

 Properties

 Omicron Andromedae is a Gamma Cassiopeiae type variable star and the system's brightness varies from magnitude +3.58 to +3.78.
 The variable component is the brightest and most massive star in the system, Aa.
 Omicron Andromedae also shows variations with a period of about a day, similar to a β Lyrae-type eclipsing variable, but these are thought to be intrinsic to one of the components and not due to eclipses.

 The spectrum is predominantly that of a B6 giant star, from the brightest component in the system.
 It is a shell star and the spectrum contains emission lines with variable profiles.
+Rapid variations in its spectrum have been reported.

 Spectral lines similar to an A2 star are also detectable in the spectrum and these are thought to originate in the B component.